 As part of its Equality, Diversity and Inclusion Policy, the Arts Council is committed to offering equality of access, opportunity and outcomes to all potential applicants regardless of their gender, sexual orientation, civil or family status, religion, age, disability, race or membership of the Traveller community, or socio-economic background.
 In this funding scheme the Arts Council particularly welcomes applications that are representative of the diversity of Irish society, including but not limited to any of the characteristics outlined above, and/or initiatives that deliver equitable opportunities or outcomes for those involved.

 1.3 Who is the applicant?

-The applicant is the person or organisation that will receive any grant offered and who will be required to accept the terms and conditions of that grant.
-In film, this should be the film artist or the film artist's production company.
+The applicant is the person or organisation that will receive any grant offered and that will be required to accept the terms and conditions of that grant.